What is a table?

 Feature tables

 Any Delta table managed by Unity Catalog that has a primary key is a feature table.
 You can optionally configure feature tables using the online Feature Store for low-latency use cases.
-See Work with features in Workspace Feature Store.
+See Work with feature tables in workspace feature store.

 Hive tables (legacy)